North Dakota Court Records

 Are all North Dakota Criminal Court Records Public?

-Under the North Dakota Open Records, court records can be accessed by the public at will.
-These records are in the possession of the state and local government and they can be accessed and copied by all members of the public.
+Under the North Dakota Open Records, the public may access court records at will.
+These records are in the possession of the state and local government, and they may be accessed and copied by all members of the public.
 The reason for this is to promote transparency and State accountability.
 Therefore, all criminal court records are open to be viewed, except where they are automatically sealed by law.
 To access criminal court records, contact the Office of the Clerk at:

 North Dakota Supreme Court